kea012/chessgamemirror/README.md

 ## Project Revision

+After meeting with the TA, the only thing that we needed to revise was the UML diagram.
+Below we not only fixed their suggestions, but we also added more to our diagram/project to account for the SOLID principle methodologies that we learned.

 The Position class was introduced to help better follow the single-responsibility principle.
 The class helps to aggregate information regarding position, including the row and column in the chess board as separate integers and the position as a string containing a letter and number, which are very commonly used to describe a specific position in a chess board.
 The class is also able to convert between these different representations of position, helping to eliminate the need to do so in other classes.

 The GameState and GameAction classes and their subclasses were introduced to help better follow the single-responsibility rule, open-closed principle, and dependency inversion principle.
 Rather than having the Game class track all the different ways to parse user input, which regularly changes throughout an actual game, the Game class has a single GameState object, containing a subclass of GameState that implements the parseUserInput function according to the state the subclass represents.
 The parseUserInput function has a GameAction return type and will always return a specific GameAction subclass depending on the state itself and what input was read.
 Each GameAction subclass implements the performAction function, which performs actions on the Game object (which almost always includes updating its GameState variable) and returns a string to be output for the user.